Conference attendance is limited to 300 attendees. Register early to ensure a seat at the user conference!

 Snacks and beverages will be available during the breaks mid-morning and mid-afternoon.
 Lunch is provided each day.
 Breakfast and Dinner are on your own.

 The registration fee is $750 per attendee.
-To register for this event contact your local Carlson Reseller or Regional Carlson Sales Director (refer to the map below for assistance locating your dealer):
+Register here or with your local dealer.
+Use code DOUBLEDOWN for online registration access or contact your Carlson Reseller or Regional Carlson Sales Director to obtain code.

 The Orleans Hotel, Las Vegas, Nevada.
-A block of rooms are available on a first-come, first-served basis.
-For reservations:
+Rooms are available on a first-come, first-served basis.
+For reservations book on-line at www.orleanscasino.com or call +1-800-675-3267.

 - There are a limited number of non-smoking rooms.
 The Orleans Hotel and Carlson Software cannot guarantee an attendee’s preference.